geocoder-php/BazingaGeocoderBundle/Resources/doc/cache.md

       factory: Bazinga\GeocoderBundle\ProviderFactory\GoogleMapsFactory
       cache: 'any.psr16.service'
       cache_lifetime: 3600
+      cache_precision: ~
 ```

+If you do a lot of reverse queries it can be useful to cache them with less precision.
+So if you are interested in only the city,
+you don't want to query for every exact coordinate.
+Instead, you want to remove some precision of the coordinates.
+For example:
+reversing `52.3705273, 4.891031` will be cached as `52.3705, 4.8910`.

 You may use any [PSR16](http://www.php-fig.org/psr/psr-16/) cache [implementation](https://packagist.org/providers/psr/simple-cache-implementation).
 The `CachePlugin` helps you to cache all responses.